-manager of the Boston Red Sox.
-Hobson served as third baseman for Major League Baseball’s Boston Red Sox (1975-1980), California Angels (1981) and New York Yankees (1982).
-After retiring as a player, Hobson managed the Boston Red Sox (1992-1994), where he led the team to 207 victories.
-Hobson has also managed the Boston Red Sox minor league system, New York Mets minor league system, Philadelphia Phillies minor league system and the Independent Atlantic League’s Lancaster Barnstormers, Mobile Bay Sharks and Nashua Pride.
-Hobson most recently served as manager of the Arizona Diamondbacks’ Class A affiliate.
+Entering his second season in Chicago, Butch Hobson was the first (and only) manager in Chicago Dogs history.
+Hobson boasts more than 30 years of experience in both major and minor league baseball, including three seasons as manager of the Boston Red Sox.
+He is a University of Alabama alumnus who once played as a backup quarterback under coach Bear Bryant.
+Hobson is also a former MLB third baseman, having played for the Boston Red Sox (1975-80), California Angels (1981) and New York Yankees (1982).
+After retiring as a player, Hobson managed the Pawtucket Red Sox before being promoted to Boston.
+As manager of MLB’s Red Sox from 1992-94, Hobson led the team to 207 victories.
+Hobson has also managed in the Boston Red Sox minor league system, New York Mets minor league system, Philadelphia Phillies minor league system and the Independent Atlantic League’s Lancaster Barnstormers, as well as with the Mobile Bay Sharks and Nashua Pride.
+Hobson most recently served as manager of the Arizona Diamondbacks’ Class-A affiliate.

-Patrick Pauley, M.S., ATC
+Patrick Pauley, M.S., ATC, PES, FRCms